 One more thing…

 If you must change URLs, ensure permanent 301 redirects are set in place.
 You know cool URLs don’t change… But sometimes they just have to.
 Maybe you’re moving to a new CMS, or maybe they were just plain ugly.
 The thing is, Search Engines build trust through URLs, and that’s something you don’t want to lose.
 So, it’s best to change URLs infrequently and only plan redirects as a necessity so that the reputation of your web pages is maintained.

-Author: Joe Williams, founder and chief SEO trainer at Learn SEO Fast.
+Author: Joe Williams, founder and chief SEO trainer at Tribe SEO.